 - 1. Electronic circulation of Court records including electronic signatures and acknowledgements. (policy, District Clerk and County Clerk) - 2.
 Require that any newly created or expanded special districts include requirements to provide emergency services to residents and support the improvement of collector roads adjacent to their territory. (policy) - 3.
 Put a mechanism in place to commit a higher percentage of the State Budget on transportation spending. (policy) - 4.
 With the exception of constitutionally required diversions, appropriate 100% of gas taxes to transportation infrastructure improvements and maintenance. (policy) - 5.
 Support mental health services and funding for Collin County residents.
-Support Sunset Staff Commission recommendations to provide integrated health and mental health services. (policy, attachment) - Amend Chapter 313 of the Transportation Code to give Commissioners Court authority to adopt a fee to offset the impact of utility construction that crosses county roads. (attachment) - 7.
+Support Sunset Staff Commission recommendations to provide integrated health and mental health services. (policy, attachment) - 6.
+Amend Chapter 313 of the Transportation Code to give Commissioners Court authority to adopt a fee to offset the impact of utility construction that crosses county roads. (attachment) - 7.
 A constitutional amendment prohibiting the legislature from adopting any new unfunded mandates on local government. (attachment) - 8.
 Require TxDOT to adopt rules creating funding formulas for highway projects utilizing input from planning organizations, transportation officials and local government officials.
 The formula must include factors such as population, performance measures, safety, vehicle miles travelled, etc. (policy) - 9.
 Require jail standards be consistent between the State and County facilities. (policy) - 10.
 Encourage the development and adoption of an updated statewide water management plan. (policy) - 11.
 Alternative uses for Local Initiative Project (LIP) and Low Income Vehicle Repair Assistance, Retrofit, and Accelerated Vehicle Retirement Program

-- (LIRAP) funds such as engineering or construction of turn lanes, heavy equipment fuel conversions, or other projects that will result in better air quality. (policy) - 12.
-Fully fund or reduce vehicle fees for AirCheck Texas Drive a Clean Machine Program. (attachment) - 13.
+(LIRAP) funds such as engineering or construction of turn lanes, heavy equipment fuel conversions, or other projects that will result in better air quality. (policy)

+- 12. Fully fund or reduce vehicle fees for AirCheck Texas Drive a Clean Machine Program. (attachment) - 13.
 End the reliance and utilization of dedicated revenues to balance the State budget.
 If the revenues generated for a specific purpose are not fully budgeted and expended for that purpose, the fee should be reduced or abolished. (policy) - 14.
 Provide Collin County with the ability to adopt and enforce a noise abatement policy in the same manner as cities. (attachment) - 15.
 The State should adequately fund salary supplements and the cost for visiting judges in the state district courts. (attachment) - 16.
 Reduce the waits at DPS drivers license offices and encourage the creation of a megacenter in Collin County. (policy) - 17.
 Require TCDRS to provide a two or multi-tiered retirement system. (attachment) - 18.
 Medicaid 1115 waiver effect on counties. (policy) - 19.
 Oppose the creation or adoption of any new Comprehensive Development Agreements (CDA's). (attachment) - 20.
-Modify section 212.003 of the Local Government Code to specifically include the ability for a municipality to issue building permits for the construction of buildings in the ETJ.
-Currently, the County has no authority to require or issue building permits in the unincorporated areas.
-Per a court ruling, municipalities now do have that permit authority.
-Conflicts between the statute and the court ruling need to clarified.
-The statute needs to be amended to allow counties and municipalities to enter into permitting agreements in the same manner as currently allowed by plat agreements. (attachment) - 21.
-Set campaign sign standards for publicly owned polling places. (policy) - 22.
-Support the use of electronic court reporting for all newly created courts. (policy) - 23.
-Support the Sheriff's ability to enforce DOT regulations for commercial vehicles. (attachment, Sheriff)

-- 24. Amend the Transportation Code to allow a repeat DWI offender to get an occupational license for work and treatment.
+Set campaign sign standards for publicly owned polling places. (policy) - 21.
+Support the use of electronic court reporting for all newly created courts. (policy) - 22.
+Support the Sheriff's ability to enforce DOT regulations for commercial vehicles. (attachment, Sheriff) - 23.
+Amend the Transportation Code to allow a repeat DWI offender to get an occupational license for work and treatment.
 Currently high risk DWI offenders trying to complete the drug court program can't drive to get to work and treatment.
-A deep lung device would be required as well as a SCRAM device if necessary. (policy, County Court at Law 1) - 25.
+A deep lung device would be required as well as a SCRAM device if necessary. (policy, County Court at Law 1) - 24.
 Allow for the "write off" of bad debt in the court collections area.
-Currently, court costs and fees are maintained as a debt on the books even after the defendant is sentenced to life in prison or has passed away. (policy, District Clerk) - 26.
-Provide for the redaction or confidentiality of juvenile information in public court records received from other government (law enforcement) agencies. (policy, District Clerk)
+Currently, court costs and fees are maintained as a debt on the books even after the defendant is sentenced to life in prison or has passed away. (policy, District Clerk)

+25. Provide for the redaction or confidentiality of juvenile information in public court records received from other government (law enforcement) agencies. (policy, District Clerk)